sconine/photo-display/README.md

 Files on <b>localhost</b>
 <b>slideshow.html</b> with be a basic HTML script with Javascript in it that:
-  a) makes a call to a URL like http://localhost:8080/get_media which will return JSON data that indicates what image/video to show next as well as how long to show that media befor emaking a new call to the same URL
+  a) makes a call to a URL like http://localhost:8080/get_media which will return JSON data that indicates what image/video to show next as well as how long to show that media before making a new call to the same URL
   b) with the JSON data it will figure out what media to show next and display the media on the browser screen in a full-screen type mode.
-URLs for the media it references will also be to the localhost, and might look something like this: http://localhost:8080/public/images/bucket/folder/image_name.jpg
+URLs for the media it references will also be to the localhost, and might look something like this: http://localhost:8080/public/images/bucket/folder/image_name.jpg (though might be the IP of a host that is local)

 <b>media-display.js</b> is the logic for the node.js server that is handling localhost:8080 requests.
   a) For anything in the "public" folder it should just hand back static content